-A complex element with excluded children that must be present (i.e., minOccurs > 0) shall be represented as a empty object in JSON ("A": {}).
+A complex element with excluded children that must be present (i.e., minOccurs > 0) shall be represented as an empty object in JSON ("A": {}).

 Sequence and Choice

 XML schemas can specify that child elements be presented in a particular order through the xs:sequence and xs:choice constructs.
 JSON objects do not have an explicit order to their properties.
 Indeed, some JSON tools will alphabetize the property names for display.
 As a result, the order of JSON properties are not required to be in the same order as specified in the XML Schema xs:choice or xs:sequence.
-If translation from JSON to XML is required, then the XML Schema may be used to reorder the property names for an XML instance document.
+If translation from JSON to XML is required, the XML Schema may be used to reorder the property names for an XML instance document.

 Union Types